FAQ

 ### What is Toros?

 Toros is a DeFi protocol that provides automated, tokenized strategies.
 All Toros products are ERC-20 tokens that maintain their strategy through onchain management.
-Products include leveraged tokens, 1x tokens, and options strategies.
+Products include leveraged tokens, 1x tokens, options strategies, and index strategies.

 ### What chains does Toros support?

 Toros is deployed on Arbitrum, Ethereum, and HyperEVM.
 Not all products are available on every chain.
-Arbitrum has the widest selection of crypto leveraged tokens, while HyperEVM hosts the equity and commodity exposures via Hyperliquid.
+Arbitrum has the widest selection of crypto leveraged tokens, HyperEVM hosts equity and commodity leveraged tokens via Hyperliquid, and Ethereum hosts Index Strategies (tokenized equity baskets via Ondo).

 ### What do I need to use Toros?

-A compatible Web3 wallet (such as MetaMask) with funds on a supported chain.
+A compatible Web3 wallet (such as Rabby) with funds on a supported chain.
 Connect your wallet at [toros.finance](https://toros.finance) to browse and invest in products.

 ### Are Toros tokens transferable?